Home CatsChronic Kidney Disease in Cats: Signs, Causes, Treatment and More

 Feline Infectious Peritonitis (FIP) is a result of Feline Coronavirus infection.
 Since the virus can manipulate the cat’s immune system, it can cause severe damage to all organs, including the kidneys.
 With timely diagnosis and treatment of FCoV infection and FIP, kidney damage in cats can be avoided in particular cases.

-Other Conditions that Cause Kidney Disease in Cats
+What Other Conditions Can Cause Kidney Disease in Cats?

 The insufficient function of the pancreas can lead to the destruction of kidney tissues and function.
 Cats suffering from chronic pancreatitis often also show signs of renal disease.